SDN Children’s Services

 Each Board committee has Terms of Reference approved by the Board and reviewed as required.
 The Terms of Reference outline the committee’s purpose, duration of appointment, responsibilities, membership, meeting frequency and key objectives.
 Each Board committee has the role and responsibility of assisting and advising the Board in fulfilling its responsibilities in a particular area as follows:

-Governance and Remuneration Committee — assists and advises the Boards in fulfilling their responsibilities in governing both organisations and the SDN group collectively, includes determining SDN’s overarching remuneration policy.
+Governance and Remuneration Committee — assists and advises the Boards in fulfilling their responsibilities in governing both organisations and the SDN group collectively, including consideration of board composition and board renewal and development.
+This committee also works with the CEO to determine overarching remuneration policy.

 Risk and Audit Committee — assists the Boards in the effective discharge of its responsibilities in the areas of statutory reporting, internal control systems, risk management systems, insurance and legal proceedings, and the external audit functions.